Geology and Geophysics PhD

 Professional development opportunities

-Multiple professional development opportunities are available to you throughout your studies, including:
+Multiple professional development opportunities are available to you throughout your studies to develop your transferable skills, including:

-- opportunities and training to teach on the School’s undergraduate programmes in Earth Sciences, Ecological & Environmental Sciences, and Geography
+- Teaching on the School’s undergraduate programmes in Earth Sciences, Ecological & Environmental Sciences, and Geography

 Facilities are an essential asset for our research and teaching.
 GeoSciences has a full range of laboratory, field and workshop facilities, all of which are available to postgraduate students.
 These extend from facilities for sample preparation and mineralogical, physical and inorganic and organic chemical analysis of rock, soil, plant, water and gaseous samples, to state-of-the-art research facilities.